chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

-so when should you use threads? i have no idea. for reference, the fake workload i am creating in this scenario is minimal so it's definitely I/O-bound. regardless if local or remote:
+so when should you use threads? i have no idea. for reference, the fake workload i am creating in this scenario is minimal so it's definitely I/O-bound regardless if storage is local or remote:
 {% highlight python %}
 timeit fake_work()
 100000 loops, best of 3: 6.75 µs per loop